 To reactivate WhatsApp after it has suspended, you first have to commit to WhatsApp rules, understand the case you have violated and act accordingly.
 In case you haven’t done serious damage, your account may be banned for a minimum of 48-72 hours.
-If it takes a longer time for WhatsApp to remove the ban, you need to send an email to email@example.com and politely inquire for reactivation.
-On the contrary, it may be suspended for life if the act you have pursued has dangerously occurred.
+If it takes a longer time for WhatsApp to remove the ban, you need to send an email to firstname.lastname@example.org and politely inquire about reactivation.
+On the contrary, you may lose it for life if the act you have pursued has dangerously occurred.
 Then all that you have in hand is creating a new account with a new phone number.

 WhatsApp Privacy Tips

 Before getting yourself in trouble for sending many messages for numbers not saved in your contacts, make sure to provide your number first and tell where you have got their numbers and for what purposes.
 This is usually encountered by marketers who want to run their marketing campaigns.
 Above all, you have to respect their refusal of sending more messages to them or adding them to unknown groups.
 Moreover, don’t share numbers without the consent of their owners.

 Avoid the Overuse of Automated Messages or Broadcast List

 Remember you are dealing with human beings who may accept your automated messages twice or three times a day, but the overuse of them may turn in reverse.
 That said, these messages may result in getting your number blocked or reported by many users.